Paris Photography: Eiffel Tower Photos

 Camera Settings: f/2.8 | ISO 200 | 1/1000sec | Reflection created by forming a puddle on the bridge railings.

-Let’s kick things off with Trocadero because it’s surely the most photographed view of the Eiffel Tower.
+Let’s kick things off with Trocadero because it’s surely the most photographed view of the Eiffel Tower and one of the best places to take photos of the Eiffel Tower.
 Sitting across the River Seine, here you’ll find grand staircases that lead to the most popular place to photograph the Eiffel Tower.

 Depending on which direction you arrive, you’ll either enter from behind the Palais de Chaillot or from the Eiffel Tower itself, passing the Jardins du Trocadero and the Warsaw Fountains as you walk up to the viewpoint.
 Once you set eyes on the Eiffel Tower the moment is so very special, especially if it’s your first time!